 3. Get A Copy Of Your Company's Rules And Regulations From HR

-Reading the black and white in company policy about what can happen if you act on your attraction is sometimes enough to change those feelings of amore into slight sickness whenever you see the person.
+Reading the black-and-white company policy about what can happen if you act on your attraction is sometimes enough to change those feelings of amore into slight sickness whenever you see the person.

 4. Realize You Might Be The Target Of Manipulation

 In the world of business, there are many ways to get ahead.
 Some people have learned that ignoring office etiquette and company rules about relationships is a quick way to gain a competitive edge.